 PLACE: Camps will be held at San Jacinto College - Central Campus

-For more information about our camps, please contact: JSC-SJCAerospaceAcademy@mail.nasa.gov
+For more information about our next year's summer camps, please contact: JSC-SJCAerospaceAcademy@mail.nasa.gov

 Special Thanks go out to the ROBO 3D Team for donating a 3D printer to Aerospace Academy!